PrathameshShahani/PrathameshShahani/README.md

 - 👀 I’m interested in creating discord bots and playing a lot of games!
 - 🌱 I’m currently learning HTML, CSS, JavaScript.
 - 💞️ I’m looking to collaborate on Discord Bot Partnerships!
-- 📫 How to reach me https://discord.gg/VZ7ntysZ6A
+- 📫 How to reach me mailto:pmesh@midnightfood.ml

 <!---
 PrathameshShahani/PrathameshShahani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.